 Can flax seeds improve the size of the hen’s eggs?

 No, flax seeds cannot improve the size of the chickens’ eggs.
-But they can enhance their flavour and quality.
+But they can enhance their flavor and quality.
 You can buy an expensive lay booster if you want to.

 Can I give flax seeds to chicks?